pavlo-myskov/get-job/README.md

 - #### Branching Strategy
 The app was built using the _Feature_ branching strategy.
 The strategy allows me to create a branch for a specific feature, task or bug without affecting the `master` branch, which keeps the main codebase clean and stable.

 I have two main branches - `master` and `develop`.
 Whenever I want to add a new feature, I create a new branch from the `develop` branch.
 Then I develop the feature and when it is ready, I create a pull request and merge the `feature` branch into the `develop` branch.
 Before merging, the code is processed by the Continuous Integration (CI) system to check the code quality and run tests.
 Then the branch is deployed to the Heroku staging environment for manual testing.
 When the testing is completed, I pull the latest changes from the remote `develop` branch to the local `develop` branch and merge it into the local `master` branch.
 Then I push the local `master` branch to the remote `master` branch which triggers the GitHub Actions CI system to run tests.
-When the CI system successfully completes the checks, the branch is deploying to the Heroku production environment.
+When the CI system successfully completes the checks, the branch is deployed to the Heroku production environment.
 The strategy allows me to keep the `master` branch clean and stable and test the app before it is deployed to the production environment.

 See the [Deployment](#deployment) section for more details about the CI/CD process.